On the van der Waals interaction between a molecule and a half-infinite plate: Proof of the van der Waals asymptotic for the hydrogen-plate system

 \begin{Bemerkung} We point out possibilities to improve Theorem \ref{satz}.
-One can push the decomposition \eqref{geometricdecomposition} not only to order $5$ but to arbitrary order.
-This yields an asymptotic expansion of $\la\psi|\frac{I}{2}\psi\ra$ in powers of $\frac{1}{r}$.
-Following \cite{anapolitanossigal} one can also prove that there exists $\sigma>0$ such that
+One can push the decomposition \eqref{geometricdecomposition} not only to order $5$ but to an arbitrary order.
+This yields an asymptotic expansion of $\beta \la\psi|\frac{I}{2}\psi\ra$ in powers of $\frac{1}{r}$.
+Following \cite{anapolitanossigal} one can also prove that there exists $\sigma>0$, independent of $\beta$ such that

 which with observations of \cite{barbaroux} can be improved to

 In \cite{barbaroux} it was observed that in case of two atoms it is possible to do an expansion of $W(r)$ up to an arbitrary negative power of $r$.
 We may illustrate here how one can do this with the help of the Feshbach map: Due to the fact that for $P=|\psi \ra \la \psi|$ the assumptions of Theorem \ref{TheoremF} are fulfilled for $\lambda=E$ it is known, see e.g. \cite{feschbach}, that the ground state of the system is given up to normalization by